Markov switching zero-inflated space-time multinomial models for comparing multiple infectious diseases: Application to Counts of Dengue, Zika and Chikungunya

 Table \ref{tab3:markovest} shows the estimated parameters from the Markov chain component of the model, that is, from Equation (\ref{eqn:presence}).
 The Zika column shows the ratio of the odds of Zika presence corresponding to a unit increase in the covariate.
-However, the intercept for chikungunya is highly negative making the odds ratios difficult to interpret and, therefore, we did not transform the chikungunya estimates.
-From the intercept row, chikungunya was very unlikely to emerge in an area under average conditions.
+However, the intercept for chikungunya is highly negative, making the odds ratios difficult to interpret.
+Therefore, we did not transform the chikungunya estimates.
+From the intercept row, it was very unlikely for chikungunya to emerge in an area under average conditions.
 Indeed, chikungunya emergence was only likely after Zika had emerged and temperatures rose in the next summer.
 In contrast, the emergence of Zika was much more random, occurring with a 10 (8, 12) percent chance bi-weekly under average conditions.
-Once chikungunya did emerge it was likely to stay in the area (probability of .88 (.63, .99) assuming no neighboring cases, no Zika presence in the previous bi-week and otherwise average conditions).
-Both Zika and chikungunya were more likely to be present at high temperatures and when there were cases in neighboring areas.
-The effects of the neighborhood prevalences are especially large, again illustrating the disease's high rate of geographical spread.
-Zika presence was an indicator for chikungunya presence and chikungunya presence was an indicator for Zika presence.
-This could be unrelated to disease interactions and due to unmeasured confounding as the diseases share the same vector.
+Once chikungunya did emerge, it was likely to stay in the area (probability of .88 (.63, .99) assuming no neighboring cases, no Zika presence in the previous bi-week and otherwise average conditions). { In contrast, Zika persistence was more reliant on the presence of cases in neighboring areas (there was only a 41 (32, 49) percent chance of Zika being present if it was present previously and there were no neighboring cases).} Both Zika and chikungunya were more likely to be present at high temperatures and when there were cases in neighboring areas.
+The effects of neighborhood prevalence are especially large, again illustrating the diseases' high rate of geographical spread.
+The presence of Zika was an indicator of chikungunya presence, and vice versa.
+This could be unrelated to disease interactions and due to unmeasured confounding, as the diseases share the same vector.

+{Some of the chikungunya estimates in Table \ref{tab3:markovest} are extreme.
+Chikungunya cases were first reported in most neighborhoods between bi-weeks 28 and 34 (measured from the beginning of 2015).
+This implies a significant change in the probability of chikungunya presence around bi-week 28 across all neighborhoods.
+Therefore, the extreme estimates in Table \ref{tab3:markovest} are likely due to the model attempting to fit this large and fast shift in the probability of chikungunya presence.
+In light of the above, the chikungunya estimates in Table \ref{tab3:markovest} should be interpreted with caution, as there may be unmeasured confounders driving the change in the risk of chikungunya presence around bi-week 28.
+For example, spread from travel outside the city \citep{nunes2015emergence}, which is difficult to measure and may be related to factors such as temperature.
+In contrast, Zika cases emerged much more randomly across the city, as reflected in Table \ref{tab3:markovest}.}